We Stand With Israel

-Under Nazi supervision, collating under near impossible conditions, everything was catalogued meticulously.
-Every scroll was labelled in Czech and German, giving the name of the community and congregation from which it came.
-All of the museum’s curators and cataloguers were eventually transported to Terezin and Auschwitz, with only one survivor.
-After the defeat of the Nazis, the scrolls remained in the disused Michle Synagogue, near Prague, for twenty years, until the communists, desperate for money, stumbled across them.
+Under Nazi supervision, collating under near impossible conditions, everything was cataloged meticulously.
+Every scroll was labeled in Czech and German, giving the name of the community and congregation from which it came.
+All of the museum’s curators and catalogers were eventually transported to Terezin and Auschwitz, with only one survivor.
+After the defeat of the Nazis, the scrolls remained for 20 years in the disused Michle Synagogue near Prague, until the communists, desperate for money, stumbled across them.
 The scrolls were not theirs to sell, but that hardly mattered.
 A philanthropist, Ralph Yablon, brought them to London.
-Some were damaged by fire, water, nibbled by rodents, rotten, torn – a grim testimony to the fate of the people who had once prayed with them.
+Some were rotten, torn, damaged by fire or water, nibbled by rodents – a grim testimony to the fate of the people who had once prayed with them.
 Inside one was a note: “Please God help us in these troubled times.”

 Of the 1,564 scrolls, 216 lost their tags somewhere along their way and cannot be traced to any community.
 They became known as orphan scrolls.